- November 29, 2018

 About

-Nairi: Tower of Shirin is a single player casual puzzle game with drama, mystery and kids themes.
+Nairi: Tower of Shirin is a single player casual puzzle game with fantasy, drama, mystery, comedy and others themes.
 It was developed by HomeBearStudio and was released on November 29, 2018.
 It received mostly positive reviews from critics and positive reviews from players.

-- The game ends abruptly on a cliffhanger, leaving many plot threads unresolved and making it feel incomplete.
+- The game ends abruptly on a cliffhanger with no resolution, leaving the story incomplete and frustrating players.

-“The story starts off alright only to abandon any likable characters; from then on out, it’s a string of exposition dumps.”
+“The story starts off alright only to abandon any likeable characters; from then on out it’s a string of exposition dumps.”

 One tower to rule them all --- Nairi: Tower of Shirin review